-First, let’s examine why you as a marketing leader must take on this type of work that has traditionally been in the wheelhouse of finance.
-Here are three reasons:
+First, let’s examine why you, as a marketing leader, would want to take on more work that has traditionally been in the wheelhouse of finance.
+There are three reasons for this:

-Mismatched timelines: Finance department timelines don’t always match up with your marketing plans.
-Finance operates on a monthly or quarterly basis while marketing campaigns can start in the middle of a quarter and end in the middle of the next.
-This makes tracking the ROI of investments for in-market campaigns tricky because the point of measurement is not aligned.
-If you’re in retail for example, think about all the expenses you incur in the spring and summer in preparation for the holiday season.
-Measured by traditional accounting practices, your ROI probably looks terrible for multiple months and quarters.
-Thinking like a CFO would help you to determine and communicate your ROMI each month or quarter based on yearly projections.
+- Mismatched timelines: The timelines of the finance department don’t always match up with your marketing plans.
+Finance operates on a monthly or quarterly basis whereas marketing campaigns can start in the middle of quarters and end in the middle of a following quarter.
+This makes tracking the ROI of investments for in-market campaigns tricky because the point of measurement isn’t aligned.
+If you’re in retail for example, think about all the expenses you incur in the spring and summer in preparation for the end of year holiday season.
+Measured by traditional accounting practices, your ROI will look terrible for multiple months and quarters.

-Ensure you get what you need vs. whatever you can get: As a marketing leader, you need to be able to walk into a room with other senior leaders equipped with the numbers to sway decisions in your favor.
-This kind of financial mentality often helps you get the resources you need to accomplish your goals, instead of receiving what someone else who isn’t in marketing thinks is appropriate based on out-of-date estimates.
+- Getting what you need vs. getting whatever you can get: As a marketing leader, you need to be able to walk into a room with other senior leaders equipped with the numbers to sway decisions in your favor.
+With data in hand you can more easily get the resources you know you need to accomplish your goals, not what someone else who isn’t in marketing thinks is appropriate based on out-of-date estimates.

-Win support by controlling your data narrative: If you’re going into a high-stakes meeting, you never want to be the one who doesn’t have the data to back up your thoughts.
-If you’re reliant on another department, you’re further separated from the data by another layer (read: someone else gets to make it and shape the narrative), and your ability to successfully articulate your point is weakened.
+- Being the most data-driven in the room: If you’re going into a high-stakes meeting, you never want to be the one who doesn’t have the data to back up your thoughts.
+If you’re reliant on another department, you’re further separated from the data by another layer (read: someone else gets to make it and shape the narrative) and your ability to successfully articulate your point is weakened.
 On the other hand, if your department knows its budget situation inside and out, you’re going to be in complete control and your colleagues will trust you more.

-Now that we’ve covered ‘why’ you must think like a CFO, let’s go over the ‘how’ you start doing so:
+Now that we’ve covered the ‘why’ of being a finance guru, let’s go over the ‘how’:

-Enable your team with a bottom-up planning process: The best way to ensure your team has what it needs to be successful is to… ask them!
-Successful bottoms-up planning, where individual teams make their recommendations into a full budget, can lead to a higher sense of ownership in achieving goals.
-The alternative is that if you give a number with no sense of context, it’s more likely people will hedge their efforts and you’ll be disappointed with the results.
+- Enable your team with a bottom-up planning process: The best way to ensure your team has what it needs to be successful is to… ask them!
+Successful bottom-up planning, where individual teams make their own recommendations that are then summarized into a full budget, can lead to a higher sense of ownership in achieving goals.
+The alternative is giving a number with no sense of context, making it more likely that people will hedge their efforts and you’ll be disappointed with the results.

-Give your team a tool that works for them: If your company utilizes a back-office system, the temptation often is just to give marketing a user log-in to that system.
-But that’s a huge mistake because those tools aren’t designed to support the rhythms of a marketing department–from the way actions are completed to their terminology.
-It would only create more complexity and slow everyone down.
-The better approach is to find a tool that easily integrates with that back-office system for the purposes of account and record keeping but also allow marketing to use its budget to drive sales as easily as possible.
-Further, if you pick a tool that’s already part of your marketing operations (e.g., connected to the work being done and campaigns being executed) and integrates well with your system of record, you’re digitally transforming the way your organization runs marketing and your department will be the most transparent and accountable in the entire company; and this means you can be trusted with more resources!
+- Give your team a tool that works for them: If your company already has a back-office system, the temptation will be just to give marketing a user log-in to that system.
+This is a huge mistake because those tools aren’t designed to support the rhythms of a marketing department.
+From the way actions are completed to the terminology, using any old system only creates more complexity—and higher complexity means everyone moves The better approach is to find a tool that will easily integrate with that back-office system for the purposes of account and record keeping but allow for marketing to use its budget to drive sales as easily as possible.
+Further, if you pick a tool that is already part of the operations of marketing (one that’s connected to the work being done and campaigns being executed, for instance) and integrates well to your system of record, you’re digitally transforming the way marketing is run and your department will be the most transparent and accountable in the entire company.
+And you’ll be trusted with more resources!